avshiliaev/Design-Patterns-in-C-Sharp/Structural/README.md

 🚡 Bridge
 ------
 Real world example
 > Consider you have a website with different pages and you are supposed to allow the user to change the theme.
 What would you do?
-Create multiple copies of each of the pages for each of the themes or would you just create separate theme and load them based on the user's preferences?
+Create multiple copies of each of the pages
+> for each of the themes?
+Adding new shape types and colors to the hierarchy will grow it exponentially.
+Or would you just create separate theme and load them based on the
+> user's preferences?
 Bridge pattern allows you to do the second i.e.
+> The Bridge pattern attempts to solve this problem by switching from inheritance to the object composition.
+What this means is that you extract one of the dimensions into
+> a separate class hierarchy, so that the original classes will reference an object of the new hierarchy, instead of having all of its state and behaviors within one class.

+Abstraction and Implementation

+> Abstraction (also called interface) is a high-level control layer for some entity.
+This layer isn’t supposed to do any real work on its own.
+It should delegate the work to the implementation layer (also called platform).
+> Let’s try to solve this issue with the Bridge pattern.
+It suggests that we divide the classes into two hierarchies:
+> * Abstraction: the GUI layer of the app.
+> * Implementation: the operating systems’ APIs.
+>
+> The abstraction object controls the appearance of the app, delegating the actual work to the linked implementation object.
+Different implementations are interchangeable as long as they follow a common interface, enabling the same GUI to work under Windows and Linux.
+> As a result, you can change the GUI classes without touching the API-related classes.
+Moreover, adding support for another operating system only requires creating a subclass in the implementation hierarchy.

+When to use

+> Use the Bridge pattern when you want to divide and organize a monolithic class that has several variants of some functionality (for example, if the class can work with various database servers).
+> Use the pattern when you need to extend a class in several orthogonal (independent) dimensions.

 ![With and without the bridge pattern](https://cloud.githubusercontent.com/assets/11269635/23065293/33b7aea0-f515-11e6-983f-98823c9845ee.png)